slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You can do anything, but not everything."
 -- David Allen [1945]*

+> *"People think focus means saying yes to the thing you’ve got to focus on.
+But that’s not what it means at all.
+It means saying no to the hundred other good ideas that there are.
+You have to pick carefully.
+I’m actually as proud of the things we haven’t done as the things I have done.
+Innovation is saying «no» to 1000 things."
+-- Steve Jobs [1955]*

 > *"Strike the shepherd and the sheep will scatter."
 -- Robert Greene [1959]*